Kentucky Derby 2015 - History Continues on May 2, 2015

 The first Kentucky Derby was held on May 17, 1875 on a track Meriweather Lewis Clark built in 1874.
 Aristides was the first horse to win.
 Jockey Oliver Lewis was one of thirteen African American jockeys (out of sixteen total) who raced in the first Derby.
 Records indicate around 10,000 people gathered for the first Kentucky Derby.
 (Compare that with over a hundred thousand people who attend today - and the millions who watch the event around the world.)

 Another interesting fact is that the first track was 1.5 miles long.
 It was later shortened to 1.25 miles, the length of the race today.
 The quarter mile difference really makes a difference believe it or not.
-The changes in 2014 to the qualification process may also be bigger than some people realize as well.
+The changes in 2015 to the qualification process may also be bigger than some people realize as well.
 The more you know about the history of the Kentucky Derby, the more you will be able to enjoy the race.
+The next big tournament, Super Bowl 2015 is quickly approaching for sports fans and takes place in February 2015.
+Be sure to take part in Super Bowl betting this year as it only takes place once a year for 1 day.

 Kentucky Derby Traditions